eesyuen09/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 The provided student ID does not match any existing student.

     * 1a1.
-Tuto shows an error message.
+Tuto shows an error message indicating student not found.

       Use case ends.

 * 1b.
-The command format is invalid.
+The command format is invalid (e.g. missing prefixes).

     * 1b1.
 Tuto shows an error message with the correct usage format.

       Use case ends.

 * 1c.
-The student has no performance notes.
+The student ID format is invalid.

     * 1c1.
-Tuto shows a message indicating that the student has no performance notes.
+Tuto shows an error message indicating invalid student ID format.

       Use case ends.

 * 1d.
-Invalid index provided to view a specific performance note.
+The student has no performance notes.

     * 1d1.
-Tuto shows an error message.
+Tuto shows a message indicating that the student has no performance notes.

       Use case ends.

 **Use case: Edit a performance note**

 **MSS**
-1. Tutor requests to edit a specific performance note of a student by index.
+1. Tutor requests to edit a specific performance note of a student on a specific date for a specific class.
 2. Tuto updates the performance note with the new content.
 3. Tuto shows a success message.